The leading cause of vomiting, diarrhea, and foodborne illness in the U.S. – norovirus – is picking up steam during the winter months.

 Why is norovirus so contagious?

-Armor, for one.
-Norovirus has an outer shell of protein that’s much tougher than the soft envelope of fat around viruses like the flu or the novel coronavirus (COVID).
+Norovirus has an outer shell of protein that's much tougher than the soft envelope of fat around viruses like the flu or COVID.

 This protects the norovirus from many things that could kill a lesser virus, such as:

-- Temperature swings: Noroviruses can live through temps as high as 145°F and as low as freezing, helping it survive food storage and prep.
+- Temperature swings: Noroviruses can live through temps as high as 145°F and as low as freezing.
+This helps it survive food storage and prep.

 - Acidic conditions: Norovirus can survive exposure to stomach acid.